 Melbourne Vic, Bachelor of Arts (International Community Development)

-When I came out as a Queer-identifying country boy four years ago, I could never have fathomed that there was an organisation giving scholarships to LGBT+ students.
+When I came out as a Queer-identifying country boy four years ago, I could never have fathomed that there was an organisation giving scholarships to LGBTIQ+ students.
 Receiving this honour has changed my life beyond any quantifiable measure as it has proved that there is tangible support out there for someone like me and it validated my journey through this world.

 I am so blessed to have access to the resources that the Pinnacle Foundation has given me, especially the chance to meet other Queer scholars and Mentors that have been where I am right now.
-I encourage any scholar in the LGBT+ community to go for their dreams and let the Pinnacle Foundation help them on the way.
+I encourage any scholar in the LGBTIQ+ community to go for their dreams and let the Pinnacle Foundation help them on the way.